damiensnyder/damiens-site-2/content/blog/television-should-be-banned.md

 I will recognize "watching TV with someone else" as often a positive activity.
 The key reason is that it involves another person, but whatever gets the job done works for me.
 And if you're really feeling down, watching TV alone is probably better than binge drinking.
 So if you think it will genuinely make you happier, go ahead and watch TV.
 But my conviction is that in the long run television is kind of a bad thing.

 Remember the statistics from earlier?
 2.81 *hours* per day?
 That seems really alarming, and I hope not just to me.
 If you spend 2.81 hours per day from ages 15 to 70 watching TV, that's 6.44 *years*.
 If leisure time were a public health crisis, it would be worse than smoking.
 Of course, leisure time is not a public health crisis.
 I could make the same case for, say, sleeping—if we just didn't sleep, we could have 50% more time, *whooaaa*—but the other things we spend 3 hours a day on seem to be much more obviously valuable.
-Maybe we're so advanced as a society that we're finally getting to enjoy the "good ending" of spending 3 hours on a couch watching Seinfeld reruns, but somehow I don't think that's it.
+Or maybe not.
+Maybe *Infinite Jest* was actually a book about a utopia where people got to spend all their time entertained.[^4]

 # Part II: just TV tho?